Husqvarna Motorcycles: Ownership changes and acquisition by KTM

 In 1987, the Husqvarna motorcycle division (not the other arms of the brand such as chainsaw production) was sold to Italian motorcycle manufacturer Cagiva, and years later became part of MV Agusta.
 A group of the company's managers and engineers were not willing to move to Italy and therefore founded Husaberg – which was acquired by KTM in 1995.
 Husqvarna motorcycles were then produced in Varese, Italy.

 In July 2007, Husqvarna motorcycles was purchased by BMW Motorrad for a reported €93 million.
 BMW planned to continue operating Husqvarna Motorcycles as a separate enterprise.
 All development, sales and production activities, as well as the workforce, remained at the Varese location.
 BMW intended to position Husqvarna as "the two-wheeled version of what Mini is to the BMW's car division".

 On 31 January 2013 BMW announced that Pierer Industrie has bought full stake in Husqvarna for an undisclosed amount.
 Pierer Industrie CEO, Stefan Pierer was also the CEO of Cross Industries, then the main shareholder of KTM-Sportmotorcycle parent KTM, and the CEO of KTM.
 Later in 2013, direct ownership of the Husqvarna company was transferred and license rights were sold from Pierer Industrie to KTM, making the newly established Husqvarna Motorcycle GmbH part of the KTM Group.
 Husqvarna motorcycle production at Mattighofen in Austria started on 7 October 2013.
 At the same time, Husqvarna spin-off Husaberg was re-united with Husqvarna, terminating the existence of the Husaberg brand.

-Recent developments
+After acquisition

-Recently, Husqvarna Motorcycles has been preparing its re-entry into the street motorcycle market.
+After acquisition by KTM, Husqvarna Motorcycles prepared its re-entry into the street motorcycle market.
 In 2014, the company presented prototypes of the newly developed 401 Vitpilen and 401 Svartpilen at the EICMA in Milan, Italy.
 Production ready versions were shown in 2016.
 Together with the 701 Vitpilen, which was first revealed in 2015, these motorcycles became publicly available in 2018.